 The Council's Development contributions Policy (made under the Local Government Act 2002) is one method by which these servicing issues can be addressed, in addition to controls provided for through this Chapter 8.
 The Development contributions Policy provides for development contributions to be levied for any subdivisions that generate a demand for reserves, network infrastructure, or community infrastructure (excluding the pipes or lines of a network utility operator).
 The process of subdividing land provides an appropriate opportunity to consider a variety of issues including natural and other hazards in terms of the suitability of subdivided land for anticipated land uses, the provision of reserves and esplanade reserves.
 It allows for consideration of the potential for reverse sensitivity effects, or other ways in which new land uses may conflict with existing activities.

-The subdivision process is also a means by which Ngāi Tahu cultural values can be communicated, addressed and enhanced.
+The subdivision process is also a means by which Ngāi Tahu cultural values can be recognised and provided for as set out in Chapter 1 and Sub-chapter 9.5.